-These annotations can be hidden and deleted but are only created on loading an alignment.
-If they are deleted then the alignment should be saved and reloaded to restore them.
+These annotations can be hidden and deleted via the context menu linked to the annotation row; but they are only created on loading an alignment.
+If they are deleted then the alignment should be saved and then reloaded to restore them.
 Jalview provides a toggle to autocalculate a consensus sequence upon editing.
 This is normally selected by default, but can be turned off for large alignments via the $Calculate \Rightarrow Autocalculate$ Consensus menu option if the interface is too slow.